eficode-academy/artifactory-katas/jenkins-build/README.md

 server.promote promotionConfig
 ```

-## **Tasks:**
+## Tasks

-* In the `promote` stage of your pipeline, make a promotion config that copies the artifacts from `-generic-gradle-1` to `-generic-gradle-2`.
+* In the `promote` stage of your pipeline, make a promotion config that copies the artifacts from `Maturity level 1` to `Maturity level 2` repository.
 * Execute the pipeline to check that the artifacts gets copied over.
 * Make a new stage `interactive promote`
-* In that stage make a promotionConfig that promotes the artifacts from `-generic-gradle-2` to `-generic-gradle-3`.
+* In that stage make a promotionConfig that promotes the artifacts from `Maturity level 2` to `Maturity level 3` repository.
 * Instead of making an automated promotion, replace `server.promote promotionConfig` with `Artifactory.addInteractivePromotion server: server, promotionConfig: promotionConfig` to make an interactive promotion.
-* Observe in Artifactory that `-generic-gradle-2` has the artifact, and `-generic-gradle-3` does not yet
+* Observe in Artifactory that `Maturity level 2` has the artifact, and `Maturity level 3` does not yet have them.
 * Go back into the jenkins Ui and click "promote" to promote the artifact.
-* Observe in Artifactory that `-generic-gradle-3` has the artifact now as well.
+* Observe in Artifactory that `Maturity level 3` has the artifact now as well.

 ### Properties